t0mt0mm/ecu-test/README.md

 ## CSV Logging
 1. Select a destination file path and sampling rate (1–50 Hz).
 2. Populate the watchlist with the signals you want to capture.
 3. Click **Start Logging**.
 The CSV header contains `timestamp` plus every signal currently present in the watchlist.
+Timestamps are written in ISO 8601 UTC format.
 4. Click **Stop Logging** to finish and close the file.

 If the file cannot be opened, an error message appears and logging does not start.

+## Writable signal whitelist

+The Real and Dummy backends only transmit values for signals that either belong to a message containing `write`/`cmd` or are explicitly enumerated in `config/signals.yaml`.
+Adjust the `writable_signals` list to authorise additional command fields when expanding the application.

 ## Legacy Script
 The previous `ecu-test.py` script is still present for reference but is not used by the new GUI.
 It may require additional dependencies or cleanup before running.